CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

 ### Caules Ge (gehongsh - caules.ge@mail.utoronto.ca)
 * Writing the summary of CRC Model, Scenario walk-through and skeleton program in the progress report for phase 0
-* The implement of schedule method in TimeTableManager class
+* The implementation of schedule method in TimeTableManager class

 ### Matthew Du (dumatthe - matthew.du@mail.utoronto.ca)
 * Created classes: